michielvha/PDS/docs/pwsh/how-to-module.md

 # Publish module to PSGallery for modularity

-You can publish your PowerShell module to the PowerShell Gallery, which allows others (or your scripts) to import it directly using the `Install-Module` or `Import-Module` cmdlets, just like PSReadline.
+You can publish your PowerShell module to the PowerShell Gallery, which allows to import it directly using the `Install-Module` or `Import-Module` cmdlets.
 Here's how you can do it:

 ### Steps to publish your module: